mencargo/speed/doc.md

     * Default: `3`
     * Recommended: `>=1`
     * Default override: 1 on Firefox if enable_quirks is true
+* __xhr_ul_blob_megabytes__: size in megabytes of the blobs sent during the upload test
+	* Default: `20`
+	* Default override: 4 on Chromium-based mobile browsers (limitation introduced around version 65).
+This will be forced
+	* Default override: IE11 and Edge currently use a different method for the upload test.
+This parameter is ignored
 * __xhr_multistreamDelay__: how long should the multiple streams be delayed (in ms)
     * Default: `300`
     * Recommended: `>=100`, `<=700`